Wind-WindKids/winding/samples/sophieandwind/ice.md

 A month later, his civics retake came back with a solid 83% in green at the top.

-This time he had seen the pattern:
+This time he had seen some pattern:
   Everyone is equal under the law.
   Everyone is under the law.
   Everyone is different,
   and the laws are different
   everywhere for everyone.